Juejuemu/EasyConvert/README.md

 ## Possible Conversions

-- PDF ↔ DOCX
+- PDF to DOCX
-- TXT → PDF
+- TXT to PDF
-- JPG ↔ PNG
+- JPG to PNG
-- TIFF → JPG
-- MP4 ↔ AVI
+- AVI to MP4
-- MP3 ↔ WAV
+- WAV to MP3
-- XLSX ↔ CSV